vikingeducation/assignment_data_modeling/README.md

     - track time on page
 - Entities
   - User
+    - ip_address
+  - Session
+   - user_id
   - URL
+    - html
+  - HTML
+  - HTMLLinks
+    - html_id
+    - link_id
   - Request
     - url_id
     - ip_address
-    - session_cookie
-  - Page
+    - session_id
-    - views
+    - link_id
   - Link
-  - Click
-    - link_id
-  - PageLinks
-    - page_id
-    - link_id
-  - TimeSpent
-    - datetime
+   - url_id

 - Relationships
   - URL has many Requests.
 A Request belongs to a URL.
-  - A Link has many Clicks.
-A Click belongs to a Link.
+  - A user has many sessions.
+A session belongs to a user.
+  - A URL belongs to many links.
+A link has a URL.
+  - A URL has HTML.
+HTML belongs to a url.
+  - HTML has many links.
+A link belongs to many HTMLs
+  - A request has a url.
+A url belongs to many requests.
+  - A request has a user.
+A user has many requests.
+  - A request has session_id.
+A session_id has a user.